 The blog post below, written in 2017, discusses the issue of copying and pasting in electronic health records.
 Since then, CMS has changed its stance on importing history and exam elements from other records, and about who may document the HPI.
 In the Physician Final Rule for 2020, CMS went further, and said

 “We noted that this paragraph would specify that, when furnishing their professional services, the clinician may review and verify (sign/date) notes in a patient’s medical record made by other physicians, residents, nurses, students, or other members of the medical team, including notes documenting the practitioner’s presence and participation in the services, rather than fully re-documenting the information.

 We also noted that, while the proposed change addresses who may document services in the medical record, subject to review and verification by the furnishing and billing clinician, it would not modify the scope of, or standards for, the documentation that is needed in the medical record to demonstrate medical necessity of services, or otherwise for purposes of appropriate medical recordkeeping.”

 This is a significant change from prior CMS guidance.
 See the article about the medical record documentation changes CMS has implemented.

-Recently, a physician told me she wasn’t copying from one note and into the current note.
+Written in 2017: A physician once told me she wasn’t copying from one note and into the current note.
 She was importing the entire prior note and editing it, since her hospital policy doesn’t allow copying and pasting.